PebbleTemplates/pebble/README.md

 ```

 ## Contributing
 Currently looking for contributors!
 In particular we need help with new feature ideas, bug reports/fixes, API feedback, performance optimization, and IDE integration.
-Just one little commit and you'll be forever listed on the [contributors page](http://www.mitchellbosecke.com/pebble/contributing).
+See http://www.mitchellbosecke.com/pebble/contributing.
 No contribution is too small and contributing is super easy:

 * `git clone git://github.com/PebbleTemplates/pebble.git`
 * Add feature or fix bug.